MModding/mmodding.github.io/docs/_posts/2024-04-30-blog-introduction.markdown

 The reason behind it is that I wanted to give to the MModding Organization a proper website (at least better than the old one) and to add it a blog in order to write better information for our users.

 Discord isn't bad at all, otherwise we wouldn't have a dedicated server to our team content in it, but it still has some limitations:
 - We can't write very long messages.
-Pretty annoying when we want to write big messages.
+Pretty annoying when we need to write them like that.
 - We can controll the website user-interface, contrary to Discord's one.
 - We can classify our posts with tags, allowing you to understand what are the main ideas of them.
 - We can use attachments in a better way, spreading them into the post instead of just having all of them at the bottom of the message.